What Does It Mean To Be Paid In Arrears?

 For example, subscribing to a streaming service requires payment in advance, as you’ll typically be asked to pay at the start of each month prior to receiving access to the streaming service.
 Conversely, if your company uses a marketing agency for an ad campaign, the agency may send you an invoice at the end of the month after the services have been provided, and you would pay this invoice in arrears.

-Benefits Of Payment In Arrears
+Benefits Of Arrears Payments

 In business, payroll is where paid in arrears is most commonly utilized.
 Employees, employers, and even staffing agencies should learn the benefits of paying in arrears.